jera1470/sparkhacks2026project/README.md

 You can check with:
 node -v
-npm -v
+ and npm -v
-in you trinal
+in you terminal

 Installation & Setup
 Clone the repository